mandraga/upernes/README.md

 The read/writes to the Nes hardware: replaced by 16 bit routines.

-At start it looked tricky, but Memblers had made the sound emulator already.
+At start it looked tricky, but Memblers had already made the sound emulator.
 And problem by problem it has been proven possible to make the conversion.

 ## How it is developed: